GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

         [1] "OXTR"   "ACTN3"  "AR"     "OPRM1"  "CYP1A1" NA       "APOA5"
         ```

+!!! tip "Filling in the blanks"

+    Notice in the example above that there is an `NA` in the 6th position of the vector?
+Recall that R keeps track of every element in vectors by numeric indexing.
+This means that when we added a 7th element where there is no 6th element, R fills it with `NA` which functionally means "missing value" or "Not Available".

 !!! question "Exercise: Examining and subsetting vectors"

     Answer the following question to test your knowledge of vectors